-Olympus E-5 versus Olympus E-M1 II
+Olympus E-5 vs E-M1 II

-The Olympus E-5 and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in September 2010 and September 2016.
+The Olympus E-5 and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in September 2010 and September 2016.
 The E-5 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The E-5 has a resolution of 12.2 megapixel, whereas the E-M1 II provides 20.2 MP.
+The E-5 has a resolution of 12.2 megapixels, whereas the E-M1 II provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (27 percent) than the Olympus E-5.
 Moreover, the E-M1 II is markedly lighter (34 percent) than the E-5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (E-5) and the Micro Four Thirds Lens Catalog (E-M1 II).
 Mirrorless cameras, such as the E-M1 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.